UPDATED: 5:30 p.m. ET, June 16, 2022

 The execution of Stinney, who was posthumously exonerated more than 70 years after his conviction for the murders of two white girls that he didn’t commit, forever serves as a haunting reminder of why the death penalty needs to be abolished.

-When two White girls, 11-year-old Betty June Binnicker and 8-year-old Mary Emma Thames, went missing in Alcolu, S.C., on March 22, 1944, after riding in to town on their bicycles, Stinney was arrested the following day for allegedly murdering them.
+When 11-year-old Betty June Binnicker and 7-year-old Mary Emma Thames went missing after riding their bikes into town in Alcolu, South Carolina, on March 22, 1944, Stinney was arrested the following day for allegedly murdering them.

 The girls had allegedly passed Stinney’s home, where they asked him where they could find a particular kind of flower.
 Once the girls did not return home, hundreds of volunteers looked for them until their bodies were found the next morning in a ditch.

 Because Stinney joined the search team and shared with another volunteer that he had spoken to the girls before they disappeared, he was arrested for their murders.

 Without his parents, Stinney was interrogated for hours by several white officers.
 A deputy eventually emerged announcing that Stinney had confessed to the girls’ murders.
 The young boy allegedly told the deputies that he wanted to have sex with the 11-year-old girl, but had to kill the younger one to do it.
 When the 7-year-old supposedly refused to leave, he allegedly killed both of them because they refused his sexual advances.